Horse64/core.horse64.org/docs/Tutorials/Syntax.md

 Syntax Basics
 =============

+> **Warning**
-**Warning:** While this tutorial is meant for complete beginners new to programming, please note programming can be **difficult** and seem arcane at first.
+  While this tutorial is meant for complete beginners new to programming, please note programming can be **difficult** and seem arcane at first.
 Make sure to have the Horse64 code editor running to try things right away, and to experiment a lot so you can get a practical intuition for what you're doing.

 Code for Horse64 is stored in `.h64` text files.
 These are files holding for instructions to run that make up your programs.
 When such a program runs, the instructions are executed, making up the behavior of your program.

-Continue reading for an explanation of how to write a program.
-How a program is laid out in code is commonly called the "syntax" of the program.
-This syntax will be explained here.
+> **Note**
+  The rules for the layout of programs in a language, like for Horse64, is commonly called the "Syntax" of that language.

 Functions